General University Reference Utility

 Per-Person Maximum and Employee-Only Business Group Meals

-The cost per person for a business group meal charged to general funds may not exceed the established full meal per diem for that location.
+The cost per person for a business group meal charged to general funds may not exceed the established full day meals & incidental expense per diem for that location per GSA Per Diem Rates.
 Amounts that exceed this per diem limit and any alcohol purchased must be approved by the senior officer of the unit as an exception, and may only be reimbursed from an unrestricted donor fund.
 Events involving only employees and/or students are not permitted to provide alcoholic beverages purchased from University funds, with certain limited exceptions.
 Business group meals attended by University employees only and paid from general funds must be x-coded.
 See FN10 for more detail.

 The employee hosting the business group meal must complete a business group meal form listing those in attendance, the specific business purpose, and the date, cost, and location of the meal.
 This data is submitted electronically when utilizing ERS.
 An itemized receipt is required for business group meals to verify the cost per person, and to ensure any alcohol purchased is properly charged to an unrestricted donor fund.